 The Society monitors and reports its operational risk events to ensure control gaps are identified and remediated to reduce re-occurrence.
 Outputs from the risk event reporting and analysis help the Society identify and assess current and future risks.

 Operational Risk Management and Governance

-The Society adopts the three lines of defence framework to manage operational risks as described in Figure 2 Three lines of defence.
+The Society adopts the three lines of defence framework to manage operational risks: